-Man arrested after plowing car into crowd at S. Carolina cemetery
+Revenge led driver to hit mourners at South Carolina cemetery: police

 One victim was in serious condition, and the other four were in fair condition, she said.

-Reporting by Harriet McLeod; Editing by Colleen Jenkins and Bernadette Baum
+Reporting by Harriet McLeod; Editing by Colleen Jenkins and Jonathan Oatis